This section of Ch. 7 covers the following topics:

 - Conclusion: lots of benefits, few downsides

 There are three basic ways to organize the body of an essay: chronological order, emphatic order, and spatial order.

 order is when events are arranged in the order they actually happen.
 Chronological order is used for the following purposes:

 - to explain the history of an event or a topic

 - to tell a story or relate an experience

 - to explain how to do or to make something

-For example, an essay about the history of the airline industry would begin with its conception and detail the essential events up to present day.
+For example, an essay about the history of the airline industry would begin with its inception and progress through the essential events up to the present day.
 This method uses transition words such as “then,” “after that,” and “finally.”

 order is when your points start with the least important and build to the most important argument last.
 Emphatic order is best used for the following purposes: